 The World Neurosurgical Federation for Cranial Nerve Disorders began as a group of neurosurgeons interested in microvascular decompression (MVD) surgery.
 The first meeting was hosted in Shanghai by Professors Li ShiTing and Zhong Jun and focused on trigeminal neuralgia and hemifacial spasm.
 The second meeting was also hosted in Shanghai and brought together a more diverse group of neurosurgeons, neurologists and neurophysiologists with a shared common interest in cranial nerve disorders.
 The Board then decided that the Society should increase its efforts to have a more global reach.

-The third meeting will be held in Vancouver, Canada in 2021.
+The third meeting will be held in Vancouver, Canada in July 8-10, 2022.
 We had scheduled the meeting for July 2020 but the COVID-19 pandemic forced us to postpone.
 We hope all our members and their families remain safe and healthy.
-We are sorting out the final dates for the meeting and will advise you shortly.

 I extend a warm Canadian welcome to all of you.